section-engineering-education/engineering-education/articles/sql-or-nosql-when-to-choose-what/index.md

 On the contrary, NoSQL databases are scaled horizontally.
 You don't need to worry much about RAMs, CPUs, and disk size (create more buildings around your neighborhood).
 Split the data across multiple servers.
 NoSQL will help you handle large and constantly changing data.

 ### SQL vs NoSQL (When to Choose What)
 How do you decide which database model to choose?
-Which is better?
-Which database fits your business/application model?
-These two databases are great, and this can leave you in a dilemma of not knowing which to choose.
-Why choose this and not the other, and it is okay to be in that position.

-Let’s check some of the factors that will help you decide what fits your needs.
+The quickest answer to this question depends on your project.
+Below are use-cases to consider the database pattern applications.

 #### When to use SQL?
-- The biggest win for SQL is when the legacy of your system needs a relational structure.
-SQL will be a natural fit.
-SQL thrives in circumstances that need high-quality and well-managed relational database systems that are easy to setup.
+- The legacy of SQL is when your system needs a structured relational system.
+SQL thrives in circumstances that need high-quality and well-managed relational database systems.

-- If your application requires multi-row transactions such as accounting and budget systems.
+- Multi-row transactions with complex queries and reporting such as accounting and budget systems.

-- Pre-defined data structure with multi-row transactions which have set schemas such as inventory system that have distinct entities.
-SQL will be a good match as it provides perfect nominalizations and simple queries that comply with ACID.
+- Pre-defined data structure with multi-row transactions which have set **schemas** such as inventory system that have distinct entities.
+SQL provides perfect nominalizations and simple queries that comply with ACID.
   - ACID represents:

-    - A (**Atomicity**) a database process transaction is either wholly executed or not executed at all.
+    - A: (**Atomicity**) a database process transaction is either wholly executed or not executed at all.
-    - C (**Consistency**) only valid data is recorded to the database, and if a transaction was invalid, this database reverts to its former state.
+    - C: (**Consistency**) only valid data is recorded to the database, and if a transaction was invalid, this database reverts to its former state.
 The inconsistent transaction is aborted, and an error is created into the error log.
-    - I (**Isolation**) a transaction is securely and independently processed without interfering with another transaction.
+    - I: (**Isolation**) a transaction is securely and independently processed without interfering with another transaction.
-    - D (**Durability**) if a transaction process is completed successfully, all its changes are stored permanently.
+    - D: (**Durability**) if a transaction process is completed successfully, all its changes are stored permanently.

-- If your system values data integrity consistency, then SQL is a great choice.
-A SQL database system is designed to handle specific data types the way you want them to be, i.e., integer, varchar, text, Boolean, date value, etc.
+- Data integrity consistency.
+An SQL database system is designed to handle specific data types, i.e., integer, varchar, text, Boolean, date value, etc.

 #### When to use NoSQL?
-- NoSQL fits well when a business model has a rapid growth of data, and the database has no clear schema definitions, especially when dealing with unstructured information.
+- Rapid growth of data especially when dealing with unstructured information.
 Rapid data growth needs highly flexible data models to scale out the needs of that application.
-- If your business model has no defined schema, or the data requirements and the schemas are constantly evolving, NoSQL can be a good choice.
+- The application model has no defined **schema**, or the data requirements and the schemas are constantly evolving.
-- When dealing with IoT technology, NoSQL will be a great fit as it offers real-time insights for sensor data.
+- When dealing with IoT technology, NoSQL offers real-time insights for sensor data.
-- Real-time transaction pieces of information such as customer behaviors, analytics information, financial markets, and trading activities would be great under NoSQL.
-NoSQL will help you check and watch real-time information transactions.
+- Real-time transaction pieces of information such as customer behaviors, analytics information, financial markets, and trading activities.
+NoSQL check and watch real-time information transactions.
-- When dealing with millions and millions of rows and columns, NoSQL will be a significant consideration.
-It provides fast read and writes access to big data.
+- NoSQL provides fast reads and writes access to big data.

 ### StackOverflow Database Insights
 Let’s look at the 2020 [Annual Developer Survey](https://insights.stackoverflow.com/survey) trends conducted by StackOverflow, involving over 65,000 respondents from over 180 countries.
 These are the insights the respondents gave regarding the databases they use.